AlvaJufinto/social-media-backend/README.md

-## propper readme will be added soon
+## propper readme will be added soon ? idk
 <samp>
 backend for synchronize-media-app
 </samp>